 The following rules appear in the email with your tickets to the match:

 - Once purchased, tickets cannot be changed, upgraded or refunded.

 - FC Barcelona reserves the right of admission.

 - FC Barcelona is not responsible for any ticket that has not been purchased through official channels.

 - If the ticket is damaged, torn or shows signs of forgery, FC Barcelona can forbid the bearer access to the premises.

-- Items not allowed to enter the premises include; alcoholic beverages, weapons or any kind of item that could be used as such.
-Flares, fireworks or any kind of flammable object.
+- Items not allowed to enter the premises include; alcoholic beverages, weapons or any item that could be used as such.
+Flares, fireworks or any flammable object.
 The introduction and exhibition of banners, symbols, emblems or slogans that might incite violence.